carpentries/instructor-training/_extras/checkout.md

 ![Screen shot of Instructor Training GitHub repository with Issues tab selected and search bar and New Issue button circled](../fig/Instructor_Training_Repo_2.svg){: width="800px" }

-If you have an idea, it is a good idea to search first to see if anyone else has already suggested it!
+If you have an idea, it is best to first search to verify if anyone else has suggested it!
 If so, you can add your thoughts as a comment on the existing issue instead of starting a new one.
 Either way, you will get credit for your contribution to the conversation.
 Note that you must be signed in to GitHub to be able to see the comment box at the bottom of each issue.